tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 We can improve the test slightly by faking out Yahoo and forcing it to return a canned response (a price of `200.10` for each request).
 Lines 15-17 below set up any HTTP call to the URL `/v1/public/yql` to respond with a valid HTTP response containing the response string from line 14.

-{title="Example 2: Same test but with a faked out market data service", lang="java", line-numbers="on"}
+{title="Listing 2: Same test but with a faked out market data service", lang="java", line-numbers="on"}
 ~~~~~~~
 public class PortfolioSystemTestWithFakeYahoo {
     private final Server application = Fixture.applicationWithRealYahoo();